Travel to Cuba FAQ

 Yes, Cuba requires a Visa (tourist card) to enter the country.
 You can apply for it on our website under Cuba Visa

-Yes, we will hold your booking for 1 week, then a 10 % deposit is needed to reserve services in Cuba.
+Yes, we will hold your booking for 2 weeks, then $100 per person is required to reserve services.

 Yes, airfares are due in full.
 Airlines set the policies about refundable or credited airfares.